auth0/laravel-auth0/README.md

 #### Logging in with an Organization

-Open your Auth0 Laravel plugin configuration file (usually `config/laravel-auth0.php`) uncomment the `organization` optiion and specify the Id for your Organization (found in your Organization settings on the Auth0 Dashboard.)
+Open your Auth0 Laravel plugin configuration file (usually `config/laravel-auth0.php`) uncomment the `organization` option and specify the Id for your Organization (found in your Organization settings on the Auth0 Dashboard.)

 ```php
 // config/laravel-auth0.php